OpenChain-Project/Telco-WG/schemas/README.md

 }
 ```
 The difference between Telco Guide and SPDX 2.3 can be shown below.
-- The field `version` in field `packages` is added into Telco Guide and declared as mandatory.
+- The field `version` in field `packages` is added into Telco Guide.
 - The field `copyrightText`, `licenseConcluded`, `licenseDeclared`, `supplier`, `version` in field `packages` is declared as mandatory.
 - add descriptions into some fields json schema.
 - Revise `$id` and `title`.